 Social engineering is used on a crowd

 Fraudster enters the server.
 He takes part in the conversations and makes a conclusion about how to bait the users to click his link.
 Sometimes, there is no link, but a whole file of something attractive.
 Then, a spammer sends this item into a conversation, saying something like “this stuff helped me to solve this problem, try it too” or so.
 And it is obvious that the users who have that trouble will check the offered solution.
 Even antivirus software will be useless, if the fraudster says to disable it; no one even will raise suspicion.

 In some cases, when fraudsters understand that the participants on the server are not experienced, first may exploit the absence of knowledge.
 A lot of Discord virus cases were related to fake Discord Nitro applications.
 As spammers state, they share a cracked Discord client, which allows you to use Nitro functions without purchasing the subscription.
 Advanced users surely know that information about active subscriptions is stored on the developer’s server.
 It is impossible to change this data by hacking the client version of the app.
 However, someone inexperienced may easily be caught on this lure, trusting that there is an exploit or so.

 How dangerous is the Discord virus?

 Other viruses may be even more dangerous.
 Stealers and spyware can get all credentials you store on your PC.
 You can read more about how spyware acts in this post.
-Adware is a gateway for any kind of viruses, including ones I have mentioned above.
+Adware is a gateway for any kind of virus, including the ones I have mentioned above.
 Trojan-downloader will just flood your PC with a wide range of different viruses, and you will barely be able to use your computer as usual.
-Exploit viruses will open all security breaches on your PC and then conduct the malware downloading.
-Conclusion is very easy and short – be very careful when using unknown programs or accepting very attractive offers.
+Exploit viruses will open all security breaches on your PC and then conduct malware downloading.
+The conclusion is very easy and short – be very careful when using unknown programs or accepting very attractive offers.